Falun Mine: World Heritage Site

 In 2001 Falun Mine was selected as a UNESCO World Heritage Site, one of 15 in Sweden.
 In addition to the mine itself, the World Heritage area covers the town of Falun, including 17th century miners’ cottages, residential areas, and Bergsmansbygden, a wider area that the free miners settled and in which they often built estates mirroring their wealth.

 Museum

+In 1922 the old administrative building (Stora Gruvstugan) that had been built in the 1770s was converted into the Mining Museum.
+In 1966 the building had to be demolished due to an expansion of the mine and a copy was made.
 The museum has around 100,000 visitors per year.
 It displays the history of mining at Falun Mine through the centuries; including the production of minerals, models of machinery, tools, and the people at the mine.
 It also has a large collection of portraits, starting from the 17th century, of significant people at the mine.